-Loaded with juicy, ripe blueberries and topped with a brown sugar-oatmeal crumble these Blueberry Oatmeal Breakfast Bars are a delicious way to have breakfast on the run.
-Bake up a batch and enjoy fresh out of the pan, or wrap up and store in the freezer for a grab-and-go breakfast.
+Loaded with juicy blueberries and topped with a brown sugar-oatmeal crumble, these Oatmeal Breakfast Bars are a delicious breakfast bar recipe.
+Great to enjoy fresh out of the pan, or wrap up and freezer, these blueberry oatmeal bars are fantastic.

 These breakfast bars are not only delicious, they’re also super-easy to make.
 The blueberry filling can be made with either fresh or frozen blueberries, great for any time of the year.
 The oatmeal crust is amazing, as the brown sugar and oatmeal keep all the juices in the bar perfectly.